Jaychafekar/appnacollage-demo/README.md

 # appnacollage-demo
 This is my first git repository.
 <br>
-Author - Jay (university of westminster)
+Author - Jay Chafekar (university of westminster)